Business travel & event jargon explained

 FB – Fare Basis– alpha-numeric codes used to identify different types of fares and help find the rules corresponding to that particular fare.
 The fare basis is usually constructed by an airline as a combination of RBD (booking class) plus two to four characters to identify the airline’s fare program (leisure, corporate, season) and market.
 Example: VPRGB – stands for V (booking class) PR (promotional fare) GB (market to which promo is available is Great Britain).

 Fair Market Price– The benchmark number used behind the scenes as the foundation for company savings.
-It’s based on dynamic personalization (individual behaviour and company settings/trends) as well as inventory available at the time of booking.
+It’s based on dynamic personalisation (individual behaviour and company settings/trends) as well as inventory available at the time of booking.

 Flag carrier – A loose term, referring to the airline registered within a specific country or state which may allow it certain privileges.